DylanBlakemore/zappi-setup-instructions/README.md

 ### *IMPORTANT!!*

 By default Mac OSx will use the system ruby.
 This should not be used during development, and it causes issues with root privileges.
 RVM is used to manage non-system Ruby versions.
-To double check that you are in fact using RVM and not system ruby, do the following:
+To double check that you are using RVM and not system ruby, do the following:

 1. Type `$ which -a ruby` into the command line.
 This should show